 - Amyloid investigation.

 - Autoantibody assessment: antinuclear antibody, rheumatoid factor, anti-Ro/SS-A, anti-La/SS-B, antibodies to acetylcholine receptor, paraneoplastic antibodies-anti-Hu (type 1 anti-neuronal nuclear antibody (ANNA-1), Purkinje-cell cytoplasmic antibodies type 2 (PCA-2), collapsin response-mediator protein 5 (CRMP-5)).
-See also the separate article on Plasma Autoantibodies.
+See also the separate Plasma Autoantibodies article.

 - Nerve conduction studies (often normal, as affected fibres are small and not assessed by this or electromyogram (EMG) studies).